Livingstone College

-Livingstone College is a private, historically black Christian college in Salisbury, North Carolina.
+Livingstone College is a private historically black Christian college in Salisbury, North Carolina.
 It is affiliated with the African Methodist Episcopal Zion Church.
-Livingstone College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and Bachelor of Social Work degrees.
+Livingstone College is accredited by the Southern Association of Colleges and Schools to award bachelor's degrees.

 History

 Livingstone College along with Hood Theological Seminary began as Zion Wesley Institute in Concord, North Carolina in 1879.
-After fundraising by Dr. Joseph C. Price and Bishop J. W. Hood, the school was closed in Concord and re-opened in 1882 a few miles north in Salisbury.
+After fundraising by Joseph C. Price and J. W. Hood, the school was closed in Concord and reopened in 1882 a few miles north in Salisbury.

 Zion Wesley Institute was founded by the African Methodist Episcopal (AME) Zion Church.
 The institute changed its name to Livingstone College in 1887 to honor African missionary David Livingstone.
 That same year, the school granted its first degree.
 The first group of students to graduate included eight men and two women, the first black women to earn bachelor's degrees in North Carolina.

 Originally beginning with 40 acres on a Salisbury farm called Delta Grove, Livingstone College's main campus now consists of 272 acres.

 In August 2014, Livingstone submitted plans for converting a former Holiday Inn on Jake Alexander Boulevard into a hospitality school.
 Livingstone's School of Hospitality Management & Culinary Arts, a program accredited in 2012, had moved to the new location by 2015.

 Livingstone College Historic District

 The Livingstone College Historic District is a national historic district listed on the National Register of Historic Places in 1982.
 The district encompasses 16 contributing buildings, 1 contributing structure, and 1 contributing object on the Livingstone College campus and adjacent residential sections in Salisbury.
-Notable buildings include the Price house (1884), Harris house (1889), Aggrey house (1912), Ballard Hall (1887), Dodge Hall (1886), Carnegie Library (1908), Goler Hall (1917), Hood Building (1910), and Price Memorial Building (1930-1943).
+Notable buildings include the Price house (1884), Harris house (1889), Aggrey house (1912), Ballard Hall (1887), Dodge Hall (1886), Carnegie Library (1908), Goler Hall (1917), Hood Building (1910), and Price Memorial Building (1930–1943).

-Student activities

-The college offers a number of opportunities for students to participate in religious, social, cultural, recreational, and athletic activities.

-Additionally, outstanding artists and lecturers are brought to campus to perform each year.
-Included in the Division of Student Services are Residence Life, Health Services, Student Activities/Smith Anderson Clark Student Center, Campus Ministry, and the Counseling Center.